Tax Collections lawyer Hanover, MD

 Installment Agreements: Achieve Tax Compliance and Minimize Related Consequences

 If a taxpayer is not eligible for an Offer in Compromise or it is otherwise not feasible, an installment agreement can provide a good solution.
-Unlike an OIC, taxpayers are typically eligible for installments agreements regardless of whether or not they can afford to pay the balance due within the statute of limitations.
-Furthermore, there are many different types of installment agreement available and they vary based upon the type of taxpayer, the amount of tax owed, the amount of financial information provided, and other factors.
+Unlike an OIC, taxpayers are typically eligible for installment agreements regardless of whether or not they can afford to pay the balance due within the statute of limitations.
+Furthermore, there are many different types of installment agreements available and they vary based on the type of taxpayer, the amount of tax owed, the amount of financial information provided, and other factors.
 The attorneys at Crepeau Mourges have successfully negotiated hundreds of installment agreements, including partial payment installment agreements, Streamlined Installment Agreements, short- and long-term installment agreements, and many other varieties.
 If properly structured, an installment agreement can help to resolve outstanding obligations with little collateral consequence to the taxpayer.

-When installment agreements cannot be negotiated over-the-phone – whether due to a substantial balance, compliance issues, a specific type of installment agreement, or prior assignment to a revenue officer – Crepeau Mourges can help to negotiate the best result for you.
+When installment agreements cannot be negotiated over the phone – whether due to a substantial balance, compliance issues, a specific type of installment agreement, or prior assignment to a revenue officer – Crepeau Mourges can help to negotiate the best result for you.
 We frequently work with revenue officers and other collection representatives and achieve positive results for our clients.
 As with other collection alternatives, we use our advanced knowledge to present your financial situation in a light most favorable to you.
 This frequently will result in an acceptable resolution.

 Crepeau Mourges Advocates for Your Best Outcome

 That said, if a revenue officer is not following applicable guidance or is acting unreasonably, we will do what is necessary for you.
-Depending upon the circumstances, we can use administrative remedies like managerial conferences, Collection Due Process (CDP) hearings, Collection Appeals Requests (CAP), requests for assistance from the Taxpayer Advocate Service to ensure that procedures and collection standards are followed.
+Depending upon the circumstances, we can use administrative remedies like managerial conferences, Collection Due Process (CDP) hearings, Collection Appeals Requests (CAP), and requests for assistance from the Taxpayer Advocate Service to ensure that procedures and collection standards are followed.
 Crepeau Mourges has utilized these policies in the past to achieve the best outcomes for its clients, which have included minimal monthly payments, partial payment installment agreements, avoidance of lien filings, and other favorable outcomes.

 Call Crepeau Mourges today to see how we can help you to resolve your outstanding tax issues with a collection alternative.
 Aside from our experience with Offers in Compromise and installment agreements, we can work with you to request Currently Not Collectible (CNC) status, abate penalties, obtain innocent spouse relief, remove holds on licenses and passports, and more.
 We will hold collection representatives to account, ensure that your rights are preserved and maximized, and help you to move forward with your life.